MartAlx-RT/NCC/README.md

 [b] = [b] * 2;

 Standard library doesn't have an allocator.
 This simple excercise for the curious reader.
-If you shure that your index won't out from memory range, you can try to use arrays:
+If you are shure that your index won't out from memory range, you can try to use arrays:

 arr = 100; /* <--that's enough, I'm shure...(probably) */
 i = 0; while (i < 10) { [arr + i] = i; i = i+1; }